gtatters/Thermimage/README.md

 from infrared thermal images and converting them to estimated temperatures using standard equations in thermography.
 Provides an open source proxy tool for assisting with infrared thermographic analysis.
-Ongoing development in file conversion to facilitate transfer to ImageJ.

 The version here on github is the current, development version.
 Archived sources can be found: